Agriculture and the Occupational Safety and Health Act

-Each employer who is subject to the record keeping requirements must maintain OSHA number 200, Log and Summary of Occupational Injuries and Illnesses, or a suitable substitute if it is as detailed, as easily readable and as understandable as the OSHA form.
+Each employer who is subject to the recordkeeping requirements must maintain OSHA’s Form 300, Log of Work-Related Injuries and Illnesses, or a suitable substitute form that is as detailed, as easily readable and as understandable as the OSHA form.

 How long must records be kept?

 All records must be kept five years.
 These records must be available for inspection by an authorized federal government representative at any time during this five-year period.

 Who is responsible for recordkeeping on rented land?

 The tenant must keep the records if he or she hires any employees.
 However, if the tenant is an employee of the landlord, then the landlord must keep the records.

 If an employee is sent to help a neighbor in an exchange of labor, do both the neighbor and the employer have to keep records?